santillanandrew/todo/README.md

 You can clear the TODO list with `todo clear`

-You can display the TODO list with `todo listev'
+You can display the TODO list with `todo listev`